Wealth taxes

 The wealth tax proposal

-One party has proposed 1% on all assets over £10 million and 2% on all assets over £1 billion.
+The Green Party has proposed 1% on all assets over £10 million and 2% on all assets over £1 billion.

 At first glance, without thinking about it carefully, this seems a pretty good idea – and it is certainly popular (unless you are wealthy!)